U.N. peacekeepers to focus on protecting South Sudan civilians

 A report this month by the U.N. peacekeeping mission, known as UNMISS, accused government and rebel forces in South Sudan of committing crimes against humanity, including murder, rape and other sexual violence, during the fighting that has left thousands of people dead.

-U.S. Ambassador to the United Nations Samantha Power has urged the Security Council to consider imposing targeted sanctions on South Sudan.
+U.S. Ambassador to the United Nations, Samantha Power, earlier this month urged the Security Council to "authorize targeted sanctions against those who continue to undermine South Sudan's stability."

-South Sudan's U.N.
-Ambassador Francis Deng told the council, "We should modestly admit that mistakes have been committed by both sides" but that the United Nations still needed to focus on state building.

 STARVATION LOOMS